codesurfers/codesurfers.github.io/links/index.md

 [Real World OCaml](https://realworldocaml.org/)

 A book about OCaml, a fast, functional programming language used in research and industry.
-A new edition is in the works.

 #### Lisp

-Aaahhhh, the Lisp family of languages.
-Features of this family include expressivity, interactive-development, and macros.
+Features of this family include expressivity, interactive-development (REPL), and metaprogramming in the form of macros (programs that write programs).

-Every Lisp language has its strengths and weaknesses, and the tradeoffs need to be carefully considered.
+Every Lisp has its own strengths and weaknesses, pick whatever sounds good to you.

 ##### Modern Lisps